Afghan Star: Season 14

 Season 14 of Afghan Star was historical.
 A diverse group of twelve talented artists from across Afghanistan made their way to the show after being juried by Miri Maftun, Qais Ulfat and Saida Gul Maina.
 In this season, out of the twelve contestants, two of them were female.
 Sediqa Madadgar from Kabul and Zahra Elham from Ghazni province were two of the female contestants participating in the show.

 The overall format of the season was that the contestant with the majority of the votes from the public will be moved forward in the show.
 Sediq Madadgar got up to the seventh round of the show.
 In this season, Wasim Anwari, Firuz Fazel and Zahra Elham made it to top three.

-During the history of Afghan Star which is in the last 14 years, all the winners were male.
+During the history of Afghan Star, which is in the last 14 years, all the winners were male.
 Therefore, this season marked the first time that an eighteen-year-old woman, Zahra Elham, won the competition.
 Elham gained the majority of the votes from the public, inside and outside the country.
 Furthermore, she is of Hazara ethnicity, which is a minority in the country.
 Her hometown, Ghazni, was sieged by the Taliban in August 2018, displacing thousands of Hazaras.
 She has also been an activist for women rights, whilst some Afghan men and the Taliban are against women's participation in singing and dancing competition.
 She referenced those men during the show by asking people to vote for her to give a slap in the faces of jealous men or men who are against women's freedom.
 She was on a mission to break down the records of male winners.
 In her interview with Al-Jazeera TV, Zahra mentions that both of her parents supported her dream to become a pop singer.
 This narrative goes against many stories about Afghan girls not having the freedom or the right to do what they like.
 By gaining the majority of the vote from the people, her success demonstrates that the people of Afghanistan support female participation in Afghan Star.
 She attributes her success to all the women in Afghanistan by saying that: "I am so so happy, I cannot even find words to express my feelings...
 Today, I represent all the girls of Afghanistan.
 Today not only Zahra Elham but all the girls in Afghanistan have won."

 Season 15

 The show returned to its 15th season, Saidagul Maina and Mir Maftoon returned in their places as judges, Hangama and Shekib Mossadeq joined them in two remaining spots.

-This season featured Fahim Fana, he was the first contestant singing in Qawali genre in Afghanstar history, and eventually the season was won by him while Mujtaba Khawari took the 2nd place.
+This season featured Fahim Fana, he was the first contestant singing in Qawali genre in Afghan Star history, and eventually the season was won by him while Mujtaba Khawari took the 2nd place.